nih-cfde/published-documentation/docs/spec-and-docs/NewGlossary.md

 ---

 ##### <u>Biospecimens</u>
-a `material asset`, collected from an organism, a cell culture, or a material containing organisms, such as an environmental material. syn: [Sample](#sample)
+a `material asset`, collected from an organism, a cell culture, or a material containing organisms, such as an environmental material. syn: [sample](#sample)

 ---